 Victory Avenue

-Victory Avenue, also known as Calea Victoriei, is the most important street in Bucharest, as well as being the oldest.
-You can explore it from the heart of the city, in the historic centre, right up to Victory Square.
+Victory Avenue, also known as Calea Victoriei, is the most important and oldest street in Bucharest.
+You can explore it from the heart of the city, in the historic center, right up to Victory Square.

 A Step Back in Time

-The setting for many novels throughout history, the street evolved and evolved, becoming the first street in the city to have lighting (it was lit with candles in 1814) and the first to be paved (in 1842).
+Used as the setting for many novels throughout history, this street evolved and evolved, becoming the first street in the city to have lighting (it was lit with candles in 1814) and the first to be paved in 1842.

-Often compared to the Champs-Élysées in Paris, this is now the most expensive and exclusive street in Bucharest, with hotels chains such as Hilton and shops such as Gucci and Rolex housed within decadent, emblematic buildings.
+Currently, it is the most expensive and exclusive street in Bucharest, with hotel chains such as Hilton and shops such as Gucci and Rolex housed within decadent, emblematic buildings.
 This truly is one of the most charming places in the city.

-If you go from one end of the avenue to the other (which is almost compulsory when visiting the city!), you'll find incredible buildings and monuments, such as the Romanian Athenaeum, the National Museum of Art of Romania, the National History Museum of Romania, Cantacuzino Palace, CEC Palace, Revolution Square and Telephone Palace.
+If you go from one end of the avenue to the other (which is almost compulsory when visiting the city!), you'll find incredible buildings and monuments, such as the Romanian Athenaeum, the National Museum of Art of Romania, the National History Museum of Romania, Cantacuzino Palace, CEC Palace, Revolution Square, and Telephone Palace.
+This last one is a modern building built by the American company ITT in 1931 after a big controversy.

 Nearby places